x1ao4/mpv-integration-for-plex/README.md

 - **Adjust subtitle position**: This setting applies to the entire client until the next time the client is restarted.
 The subtitle position will be applied to all subtitles.
 - **Adjust subtitle size**: This setting applies to the entire client until the next time the client is restarted.
 The subtitle size will be applied to all subtitles.
 - **Adjust subtitle offset**: Subtitle offset is only valid for the current playback.
+- **Search**: Some audio files have their `video-codec` recognized as `mjpeg` or `png`.
+When playing such audio files, all custom shortcuts in scripts will be active.
+This prevents you from using these shortcuts to input characters in the search bar.
+To resolve this, you'll need to stop the current music playback to use all keys for character input in the search bar.
+If you find this inconvenient, consider modifying the shortcuts to use less common keys, reducing their impact on the search functionality.

 ## Thanks